devopsworksio/vagrant-docker-nginx/README.md

 $ vagrant up
 ```

+Navigate to this [http://localhost:18080/]( http://localhost:18080 ) to verify the deployment has worked as expected.

+You should see

+# Hello world!

 To verify the container has initialised correctly run

 ```
 $ ./test.py

 ```

 You should see as expected result of